Roohparvar/irAEsProject/README.md

 ---
 ---

-### Cell Type Focus:
+## Cell Type Focus:

 - In the **first part** of the project, **CD3+ cells** were downloaded and analyzed from the GSE144469 dataset.
 - In the **second part**, **CD4+** and **CD8+ cells** were extracted and analyzed from the GSE206299 dataset.
 - In the **third part**, remaining cells from the GSE206301 dataset were selected based on upregulation of **CD3D**, **CD3E**, and **CD3G** genes, and downregulation of **LYZ**, **CD79A**, and **CD19** genes.

 ---
 ---
 ---

-## Part 1 (GSE144469):
+## Part 1: Analyzing Each Dataset Separately
-This part of the project consists of two sections.
-In the first section, as a warm-up, we draw a UMAP without data integration.
-In the second section, we integrate the data, draw the UMAP, and then identify gene markers and perform cell type annotation.
+For each dataset (article by article, dataset by dataset), we performed the following steps:

+- Conducted quality control (QC) on individual samples
+- Integrated all samples within each dataset
+- Generated UMAP plots to visualize cellular distributions
+- Identified and selected T cell clusters
+- Saved each sample as a separate Seurat object for downstream analysis

 ---

-### First Step Analysis of Part 1:
-As an initial analysis, we performed a **basic analysis** on the raw data without dataset integration.
-This step included:
-- Standard Seurat preprocessing
-- UMAP visualization of the merged object
-- Identification of **marker genes** for each cluster

-The related files, including plots and outputs, are saved in the **Merged_obj Data** folder.

 ---

-### Second Step Analysis of Part 1:
-In the next stage, we integrated the datasets using Seurat's integration workflow.
-The steps include:
-- Performed quality control to ensure data integrity.
-- Integrated the datasets to enable joint analysis.
-- Generated UMAP plots for visualization of cellular distribution.
-- Selected T cells
-- Saved each sample separately as an individual Seurat object.
-- Identified significant genes
-- Annotated clusters based on identified marker genes, using both the provided Annotation Guide and supporting scientific literature to assign cell type identities.

 ---

+## Part 2: Integration of All Samples from the Three Articles
+In this section, we applied the same analytical approach as in the previous parts.
+However, this time, the analysis was performed on all samples collectively by integrating the datasets obtained from the three referenced publications.

+---
+---
+---

-### Annotation Guide
+## Annotation Guide
 Annotation is a critical step in the analysis process.
 The following guide is a starting point for identifying major immune cell types, though a thorough literature review is recommended for high-quality annotations.

 #### Identifying Major Cell Types